-Methodology: Two hundred (200) individuals with a diagnosis of OA Knee will be selected directly from Physiotherapy outpatient door CMJ University, Department of Physiotherapy, Shillong, Meghalaya, 50 will be qualified for study and are randomly assigned into two groups.
+Methodology: Two hundred (200) individuals with a diagnosis of OA Knee will be selected directly from Physiotherapy outpatient door CMJ University, Department of Physiotherapy, Shillong, Meghalaya.
+50 will be qualified for study and are randomly assigned into two groups.
 Isotonic Exercise group (n = 25)and Isometric Exercise group (n = 25).

-Results: Results indicate that both groups improved in all measures of pain, Balance, and functional outcomes.
-However, upon Intergroup analysis the mean changes in the score of VAS, WOMAC, TUG will highly significant across the two testing periods (at 6 week & 12 week) for the Isotonic training group (FTT) with respect to Isometric training Group (TE).
+Results: Results indicate that both groups improved in all measures of pain, Balance, walking and functional outcomes.
+However, upon Intergroup analysis the mean changes in the score of BBS & 20meter walking time will highly significant across the two testing periods (at 6 week & 12 week) for the Isotonic training group (FTT) with respect to Isometric training Group (TE).

-Conclusion: Isotonic training on regular basis an effective rehabilitation program for improving functional mobility, balance and decreasing pain in OA Knee.
+Conclusion: Isotonic training on regular basis an effective rehabilitation program for improving functional mobility, balance, walking speed and decreasing pain in OA Knee.